lucasguesserts/lucasguesserts.github.io/project/PWS-1/PWS-6.md

 I am assuming that I can make the website looks okay by simply editing the page source code with my current knownledge.
 Maybe I will need something else, but for now it seems okay.

 ## 5. Implementation

+Basically, a black and white webpage with minimal information.

+## 7. Done

+It is good enough for now...